 South Face, Class 3

-Same as for the West Ridge Route of Peak 8098
+Same as for the west ridge of Peak 8098

 Leave the road and bushwhack through a short strip of aspens and blowdown at roadside to begin the climb up the open terrain of short desert scrub with a gravel base.
 There is some scattered mountain mahogany to skirt on your ascent up this magnificent face.
-If you enjoy steep terrain and a good aerobic workout, you will LOVE the South Face of Peak 8140.
-As you climb, move L/W to reach the crest of a rounded shoulder in order to avoid endless side-hilling on the steep terrain on the R/E side of the shoulder.
+If you enjoy steep terrain and a good aerobic workout, you will LOVE the south face of Peak 8140.
+As you climb, move left/west to reach the crest of a rounded shoulder in order to avoid endless side-hilling on the steep terrain on the right/east side of the shoulder.
 This shoulder has scattered mountain mahogany on it, but it is easy to skirt those nightmarish trees here.

-When you reach the top of the West Ridge, you are standing on the L/W edge of the forest.
+When you reach the top of the west ridge, you are standing on the left/west edge of the forest.
 The high point is just inside the forest in the middle of three massive pine trees here.
 You can stand among these three behemoths on a nice bed of pine needles.
 There were no signs of previous ascent.
 Just to be sure that I had found the high point/true summit, I laboriously bushwhacked N through the thick forest of the elongated summit plateau to find a higher point, but there was nothing higher.
-The summit of Peak 8140 offers stunning views of Rattlesnake Canyon and the LONG West Ridge of this peak.
+The summit of Peak 8140 offers stunning views of Rattlesnake Canyon and the LONG west ridge of this peak.

-Same as for the South Face Route.
-If ascending this route, start from the base of Rattlesnake Canyon Road/FSR-097 and climb the South Spur up onto the West Ridge.
+Same as for the south face.
+If ascending this route, start from the base of Rattlesnake Canyon Road/FSR-097 and climb the south spur up onto the west ridge.
 There is no need to go up into the canyon.

-When you reach Point 7438, turn L/SW to reach Point 7408, which can be skirted on its R/W side.
-At Point 7408, you have reached the top of the South Spur.
-Descend SSW on steep, easy field grass (initially) then on a mix of desert scrub and minor rocky outcrops/cliff bands.
-When you reach the valley floor, angle L/E to reach Rattlesnake Canyon Road via a field of desert scrub.
+When you reach Point 7438, turn left/southwest to reach Point 7408, which can be skirted on its right/west side.
+At Point 7408, you reach the top of the south spur.
+Descend south-southwest on steep, easy field grass (initially) then on a mix of desert scrub and minor rocky outcrops/cliff bands.
+When you reach the valley floor, angle left/east to reach Rattlesnake Canyon Road via a field of desert scrub.
 Walk southward down the road to return to the parking area at the base of the road near its junction with Big Canyon Road.